 How Do I File a Wrongful Termination Claim in Georgia?

-• File a Complaint: Former employees who face retaliation or discrimination can file a complaint with the Equal Employment Opportunity Commission (EEOC).
+- File a Complaint: Former employees who face retaliation or discrimination can file a complaint with the Equal Employment Opportunity Commission (EEOC).
 Complaints filed under the Georgia Fair Employment Practices Act must be filed within 180 days of the alleged discrimination.
 However, employees who are employed by federal agencies must file complaints within 45 days of the alleged discrimination.
-If a complaint is covered by a state or local anti-discrimination law, they can be filed within 300 days of alleged discrimination.
+If a complaint is covered by a state or local anti-discrimination law, it can be filed within 300 days of alleged discrimination.

-• Agency investigation: Once a complaint has been filed with the EEOC, they will offer a mediation process and encourage the employee to resolve the situation with their employer.
+- Agency investigation: Once a complaint has been filed with the EEOC, they will offer a mediation process and encourage the employee to resolve the situation with their employer.
 If a settlement cannot be reached, the complaint is returned to the EEOC for further investigation.
 If the EEOC finds in favor of the employee they will issue a “Letter of Determination” to the employee and employer to explain their findings.
 In some cases, they may take the employer to court or encourage the employer to take remedial action to resolve the complaint.
 If the EEOC does not find in favor of the complainant, they will close the case and issue a “Dismissal and Notice of Rights.”

-• Lawsuit: An employee can file their own lawsuit within 90 days of being notified of the EEOC decision.
+- Lawsuit: An employee can file their own lawsuit within 90 days of being notified of the EEOC decision.
 This process includes reviewing evidence, obtaining witness testimonies, and possibly proceeding to trial.
 If the court rules in the employee’s favor, potential remedies may include reinstatement, back pay, and compensation for emotional distress.

 Legal Protections During Termination in Georgia